laurashen/data-science-sequencing.github.io/lectures/course_overview.md

 #### Office hours:

-4:20pm-5:05pm MW for instructor
-2:00pm-3:00pm M for teaching assistants
+4:20pm-5:05pm MW for instructor at Packard 260 1:45pm-2:45pm M for teaching assistants at Packard 264

 ### Communication